Lew Sharpe

-Lewis A. Sharpe (14 July 1906 – 19 March 2001) was an Australian rules footballer who played with St Kilda, Footscray, Fitzroy and Essendon in the Victorian Football League (VFL).
+Lewis Arthur Sharpe (14 July 1906 – 9 March 2000) was an Australian rules footballer who played with St Kilda, Footscray, Fitzroy and Essendon in the Victorian Football League (VFL).

 Sharpe had a much traveled career, which began at Kernot in 1924.
 He then played with Loch the following year and joined St Kilda during the 1926 season.
 After a year and a half with St Kilda, he went to Wonthaggi.
 He resumed in the VFL in 1929 when he played 11 games for Footscray, the most he ever played in a league season.
 In 1930 he crossed to Blackwood as captain-coach but after a year was back in Melbourne, playing for Fitzroy.
 He captain-coached Dalyston to a premiership in 1933 and played at Essendon in 1934.
 Having played just once for Essendon, Sharpe returned to Loch for a season, before going to Archer's Creek as their new captain-coach.